Digicore: Glitchcore

 Glitchcore is a microgenre that originally developed alongside hyperpop and digicore.
 Although glitchcore first appeared as a term in the breakcore scene, it later came to describe a style of music associated with the digicore scene.
-This style was pioneered in the late 2010s by artists such as Yungster Jack and David Shawty, and is characterized by plugg-based instrumentation, heavy use of audio effects such as autotune and pitch shifters, as well as rapidly chopped vocals designed to resemble audio glitches.
+The 2020 single "Pressure" by Yungster Jack and David Shawty has been described as glitchcore.
+The style is characterized by the heavy use of audio effects such as autotune and pitch shifters, as well as rapidly chopped vocals designed to resemble audio glitches.
+Writing for Complex, music journalist Kieran Press-Reynolds described the techniques used by David Shawty on the song "Dancing on the Sidewalk Lights Flicker" as "the sounds of a rapper's voice spliced into fragments, placed in front of nearly every bar, like punctuation.
+'D-d-d-d,' he warbles, his voice injected with a ludicrous amount of aural Botox (Auto-Tune, pitch shift)."

-As Kyann-Sian Williams of NME stated, "glitchcore is hyperpop on steroids", referring to the exaggerated vocals, distortions, glitch noises, and other pop elements present within glitchcore.
-Artists such as 100 gecs and the collective Drain Gang played a key role in the development of the genre.
+In 2022, 100 gecs would be labeled by The Face as inspiring "a new generation of American producers to experiment with an intense genre – called either hyperpop or digicore – from their bedrooms."
+As Kyann-Sian Williams of NME stated, "Now hyperpop has morphed into glitchcore, the latter defined by high-pitched vocals layered atop impaling 808s and wailing hi-hats that stop and start all over the place.
+Basically, glitchcore is hyperpop on steroids".

-Glitchcore is sometimes referred to as a subgenre of hyperpop and digicore, with writer Sheldon Pearce of NPR stating "glitchcore and digicore — terms often used interchangeably, only furthering confusion about what any of these words actually mean — and split into factions that in turn have bucked media narratives about what belongs where."
+Glitchcore is sometimes conflated with hyperpop due to their similarities.
+In 2025, Sheldon Pearce of NPR stated, "glitchcore and digicore — terms often used interchangeably, only furthering confusion about what any of these words actually mean — and split into factions that in turn have bucked media narratives about what belongs where."
 Stef, a producer of the popular digicore and glitchcore collective Helix Tears stated that there certainly is a difference between hyperpop and glitchcore, saying, "Hyperpop is more melodic and poppy whereas glitchcore is indescribable".

+According to Alternative Press magazine, American musician glaive is "Sometimes mislabeled as a glitchcore or hyperpop artist," further adding, "glaive doesn't glitch out his beats all that much or rely on PC-processing of his vocals".

+Visual aesthetic

 Additionally, glitchcore also developed a distinct internet visual aesthetic, that drew primary influence from glitch art, with videos featuring fast-paced, and cluttered edits, often colorful and occasionally marked with flash warnings.
 This visual style frequently made use of an editing technique known as "datamoshing."
 Digicore artists like d0llywood1 even refer to glitchcore as "an aesthetic, like the edits", rather than an actual music genre.
 Alt TikTok, played a key role in popularising glitchcore, through video edits to two viral glitchcore/digicore songs "NEVER MET!" by CMTEN and Glitch Gum and "Pressure" by David Shawty and Yungster Jack.